 All data requests for research purposes are reviewed for ethics approval before release.
 Only de-identified data is released.

 The New Zealand Breast Device Registry Charitable Trust’s purpose/ kaupapa is to provide and administer a clinical registry of implanted breast devices for women in Aotearoa New Zealand.
 The NZBDR is coordinated through the NZAPS offices in Wellington.
 MedicAlert® Foundation is the custodian of the NZBDR data.
-The governance of the registry is by an appointed board.
-The Board comprises representatives of all the relevant stakeholders, including clinicians, consumer representatives and relevant administrative organisations.
+The governance of the registry is by an appointed Governance Board.
+The Board comprises representatives of all the relevant stakeholders, including clinicians, consumer representatives and relevant stakeholder organisations.

 The board currently consists of the Trustees of the NZBDR Charitable Trust; the President of BreastSurgANZ (New Zealand) or nominee; and consumer/ community representative (nomination by the Breast Cancer Foundation of New Zealand to and approval by the Trustees).
 It may also include nominees from the following organisations: Te Whatu Ora (Health NZ) or Te Manatu Hauora (on nomination to and approval by the Trustees); Accident Compensation Corporation (ACC) (on nomination to and approval by the Trustees); and the Medical Technology Association of New Zealand (MTANZ) (on nomination to and approval by the Trustees).
 Nominated board members are appointed for a two year term.
 The Board representatives dedicate their time and expertise to the NZBDR voluntarily.